msteffan/fundamentals/04_collections/01_text_intro.md

 * Explain the need for data structures to manage data
 * List two common data structures commonly used in programming
+* Differentiate between hashes and arrays
-* Add and remove elements
+* Add and remove elements from hashes and arrays
-* Access and modify elements
+* Access and modify elements in hashes and arrays
 * Iterate over the elements of an array
-* Add and remove elements
-* Access and modify elements
-* Differentiate between hashes and arrays

 ## Outline

 #### What's the problem?

-**I do**

 As programs grow in complexity, so does the data that they work with.
 It quickly becomes necessary to make use of some more programming tools to manage this data